Undergraduate Tuition & Fees

 2. The institutional charges for the semester multiplied by the unearned percentage of federal aid.

-If it is determined that federal aid funds must be returned, the amount that will be returned will be applied to the following programs in the following order until all unearned funds have been repaid: Unsubsidized Stafford Loan, Subsidized Stafford Loan, Perkins Loan, PLUS Loan, Pell Grant, SEOG Grant, Other Title IV aid program.
-For example, the unearned amount of aid that must be returned for the semester is $2,800; the student received a Subsidized Stafford Loan for $2,500 and a Perkins Loan for $500; $2,500 would be returned on the Subsidized Stafford Loan and $300 returned on the Perkins Loan.
+If it is determined that federal aid funds must be returned, the amount that will be returned will be applied to the following programs in the following order until all unearned funds have been repaid: Unsubsidized Stafford Loan, Subsidized Stafford Loan, PLUS Loan, Pell Grant, SEOG Grant, Other Title IV aid program.
+For example, the unearned amount of aid that must be returned for the semester is $2,800; the student received a Subsidized Stafford Loan for $3,000; $2,500 would be returned on the Subsidized Stafford Loan.

 The Financial Aid staff is available to meet with students and parents to review these federal regulations regarding the return of federal aid funds and the consequences and to answer any questions about the process.